-The Mobile Bay NEP Management Conference consists of four consituent committees: Community Action Committee, Community Resources Committee, Government Networks Committee, and Project Implementation Committee; a Science Advisory Committee of experts from the various scientific disciplines who provide insights and a sound basis to be used by the other committees in their decision making processes; a Finance Committee that advises on raising the non-federal matching dollars to implement activities of the CCMP; and an Executive Committee – made up of representatives from each of the four main committees, EPA, the Science Advisory Committee, the Finance Committee and three at-large members – that develops policies on issues and funding, reviews/approves work plans and budgets, evaluates the performance of the Director, and sets financial goals for non-federal share.
+The Mobile Bay NEP Management Conference consists of four consituent committees: Community Action Committee, Community Resources Committee, Government Networks Committee, and Project Implementation Committee.
+A Science Advisory Committee of experts from the various scientific disciplines provides insights and a sound basis to be used by the other committees in their decision making processes.
+A Finance Committee advises on raising the non-federal matching dollars to implement activities of the CCMP.
+An Executive Committee – made up of representatives from each of the four main committees, EPA, the Science Advisory Committee, the Finance Committee and three at-large members – develops policies on issues and funding, reviews/approves work plans and budgets, evaluates the performance of the Director, and sets financial goals for non-federal share.

 A key principle of the Management Conference is to coordinate and cooperate with other ongoing resource management activities to avoid unnecessary duplication.
 In this regard, the program office plays a major role in coordinating estuary projects and outreach activities, thus providing a more far–reaching benefit than that of simply CCMP project management.

-Government Networks Committee (inactive): The purpose of this committee is to bring State Agency Heads and regional government administrators together with local officials of the target area to more effectively communicate local needs/understand agency functions.
+Government Networks Committee: The purpose of this committee is to bring State Agency Heads and regional government administrators together with local officials of the target area to more effectively communicate local needs/understand agency functions.

-Community Resources Committee (inactive): The purpose of this committee is to bring together a balance of interested community leaders from industry, business, environmental services, and the non-profit sector to identify ways of balancing different sector needs and identifying commonalities among sectors; and to identify coastal issues that impact their interests.
+Business Resources Committee: The purpose of this committee is to bring together a balance of interested community leaders from industry, business, environmental services, and the non-profit sector to identify ways of balancing different sector needs and identifying commonalities among sectors; and to identify coastal issues that impact their interests.

-Project Implementation Committee (active): The purpose of this committee is to bring together resource management agencies and organizations to undertake environmental restoration and education projects.
+Project Implementation Committee: The purpose of this committee is to bring together resource management agencies and organizations to undertake environmental restoration and education projects.
 In the past year, the “PIC” began to hold joint meetings with the Coastal Alabama Clean Water Partnership to align efforts.

-Science Advisory Committee (active): The purpose of this committee is to provide guidance on priority setting by the program based on scientific understanding of the issues and to recommend necessary monitoring and research activities to inform the development of status and trends of the estuarine environment.
+Science Advisory Committee: The purpose of this committee is to provide guidance on priority setting by the program based on scientific understanding of the issues and to recommend necessary monitoring and research activities to inform the development of status and trends of the estuarine environment.